joonasnuutinen/joonasnuutinen.github.io/src/index.md

 - WordPress tech lead for Ylläs Ski Resort (2021)
 - HubSpot website development for a tech spin-off (2021)

+I am currently working as a consultant at [Columbia Road](https://www.columbiaroad.com/).

-I am currently looking for software projects related to environmental or social sustainability.
+I am interested in hearing about potential software projects related to environmental or social sustainability.
+If you have one in mind, please don't hesitate to contact me!

 ## Contact